Bakary Samake: Professional career

-Samake vs. El Mousaoui
+Early career

+Samake made his debut on 5 June 2021, and spent the initial two years of his professional career competing primarily in France, along with some bouts in Luxembourg and Belgium.
+By the end of 2023, he had established a record of 14 wins and no losses, with 8 of those victories achieved by stoppage.

-The first big test of Samakes pro career came against fellow Frenchmen Ahmed El Mousaoui at the Zenith de Paris-la Villette.
-While El Mousaoui had his moments Samake proved he his potential by the stronger and more skillful fighter to win a unanimous decision.
+The first big test of Samake's pro career came against fellow Frenchmen Ahmed El Mousaoui at the Zenith de Paris-la Villette.
+While El Mousaoui had his moments Samake proved he his potential by the stronger and more skilful fighter to win a unanimous decision.